NarukeAlpha/NarukeAlpha/README.md

 ### Hi there 👋

+- 🔭 I’m currenlty working on a web scaping tool specialized in notifying you when a new chapter of a manga is released on a given website

+- 🌱 I'm currenlty learning Go as a programing language for its raise in popularity and its high performance characteristics

 <!--
 **NarukeAlpha/NarukeAlpha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.